Table of Contents

 Once you’ve identified the shortcomings, you may restore your standing by submitting all relevant paperwork and paying taxes, fees, and penalty costs.

-If you want to apply for a CGS, make sure you have all the necessary paperwork, including tax returns, yearly reports, an LLC certificate of occupancy, etc.
+If you want to apply for a CGS, make sure you have all the necessary paperwork, including tax returns, yearly reports, an LLC certificate of occupancy, and so forth.